 There are a couple of reasons that buying a car in Australia is absolutely worth it.
 But, before I tell you these reasons, let me tell you that they only apply when you want to stay in Australia for a longer period of time (at least 3 months).
 Otherwise, it is not worth the hassle and a rental car might be the cheaper option for you!

 So, if you stay in Australia for a longer time, having your own car makes you more flexible.
-You can go wherever you want to go and whenever you want to go.
-So, your travels don’t depend on public transport schedules or tours to visit the place you want.
+You can go wherever and whenever you want to go.
+So, your travel doesn’t need to depend on public transportation schedules or tours when you want to visit a certain place.

-Besides, public transport doesn’t cover all of Australia.
-Obviously, bus lines and trains will bring you from one to another city, but if you want to explore the outback, public transport will let you down.
+Besides, public transportation doesn’t cover all of Australia.
+Obviously, bus lines and trains will bring you from one to another city, but if you want to explore the outback, public transportation will let you down.

 Planning on working?
 With your own car, you can work wherever you want.
-Some employers even make it mandatory to have your own car, as you need it to drive a bit to do groceries (nope, there isn’t a supermarket in every Australian civilization).
+Some employers even make it mandatory to have your own car, as you need it to drive for grocery runs (nope, there isn’t a supermarket in every Australian town).

 With a car, you are also more flexible in your searches for work.
 If there is no work in the place where you are currently staying, you can easily move around to another place.